Retreaver is designed around gathering and processing call data, and in Retreaver call data is presented as tags.

 Retreaver also supports a number of native integrations with CRM systems, such as HubSpot.
-In these native integrations a set of pre-configured tags are populated for calls and callers.
+When enabled, these native integrations will return a set of pre-configured tags for your calls and callers.
 View our Hubspot integration guide to learn more.

 Sample of a call being tagged with HubSpot contact data and Zendesk contact data prior to routing to a buyer.